Florida Divorce Lawyer

 • Marital and non-marital liabilities and assets of each partner

-• Age, emotional state and physical state of either partner
+• Age, emotional state, and physical state of either partner

 • Duration of marriage

-• Standard of living in married life
+• Standard of living during married life

 Conditions for divorce

-• One of the partners must testify under oath, that the marriage has been irretrievably broken
+• One of the partners must testify under oath that the marriage has been irretrievably broken

 Divorce Papers